kebag-logics/pipewire/src/modules/module-avb/doc/INSTALL.md

 * Arch Linux version 2025-05-01 (TESTED)
 * Linux Ubuntu 24.04 (NOT TESTED)

-## Install
+## Automatic Installation

-The current doumentation will only mention Linux Arch:
+The current doumentation is describing how to make PipeWire run on ArchLinux.

 ### Semi-Automatically